Walkthrough#

 Downloading result: 100%|██████████| 992/992 [00:00<00:00, 5.68MB/s]

-The Iterator context is a niece piece of functionality that allows you to define a bunch of basic code operations that can now be “traceable” by nnsight.
+The Iterator context is a nice piece of functionality that allows you to define a bunch of basic code operations that can now be “traceable” by nnsight.

 Training a LoRA#

-Here is an example of a task that uses everything we have covered in the last section - remote execution, Session context and iterative interventions.
-We’re going to train a very simple LORA that, when applied, will make our model always predict “Paris” no matter what.
+Training a LoRA will integrate everything we have covered in the last section - remote execution, Session context and iterative interventions.
+We’re going to train a very simple LoRA that, when applied, will make our model always predict “Paris” no matter what.

 [43]: